 Kora looked doubtful.
 “Not for a decade.”

-Eun smiled.
 “Well it’s time to go back.”

-She responded with a dead-eyed stare.
+Kora responded with a dead-eyed stare.
 “Fuck off.”

 When Hank saw who it was, he gulped without intending to.
 “Of course, Ms. Dent.
 Have a nice day.”
 A bead of sweat had formed on his brow.

-She regarded him with a mixture of disgust and fascination.
+She regarded him with a mixture of disgust and pity.
 “You require training.
 You wouldn’t last a day at the Forge.”
 Then she walked away, allowing herself a hint of a grin.
 She’d learned the phrase fuck off from observing Peter.
 Judging by the guardsman’s reaction, she’d used it correctly.

-She looked into dozens of rooms, cupping their vertical glass slits with both hands, canvassing the desks with a steely gaze.
+She looked into dozens of rooms, cupping their vertical glass slits with both hands, and canvassing the desks with a steely gaze.
 After an hour of wandering, she spotted Peter facedown on his desk, snoozing contentedly into his folded arms.